msecrist-couchbase/smallcb-training-capella/README.md

     as a good restart point

 --------------------------
-also, put faster changing stuff into host filesystem via docker volumes feature for easier github updates?
+DONE: also, put faster changing stuff into host filesystem via docker volumes feature for easier github updates?
     without having update the snapshots?